informatics-isi-edu/openseadragon-viewer/docs/dev-docs/multi-z.md

 ### Chaise
 1. `fetchZPlaneList`

         This function as the name suggests fetches z indexes for the z plane list, It has 2 function parameters `beforeValue` and `afterValue`, which determine if the values that need to be fetched are before or after a given z index.
 The parameter `pageSize` determines the number of z indexes that will be fetched.

+    This function (`requestType`) is used:
+    - when next/previous buttons are clicked in the z plane list
+    - page size is increased

 2. `fetchZPlaneListByZIndex`

     This function is used to fetch z indexes around a given `zIndex` which is the parameter.
 When the request is received, 2 requests are processed, i.e. first to fetch `pageSize` number of z indexes before `zIndex` and second to fetch `pageSize` number of z indexes after `zIndex`.
 These results are then combined and excess of z indexes are truncated from both the sides, such that the final result would have a `pageSize` number of z indexes.

     Eg. `fetchZPlaneListByZIndex(requestID, pageSize = 5, zIndex = 23);`.
 In this case the 2 sub requests would fetch the following results [19, 20, 21, 22, 23] and [24, 25, 26, 27, 28].
 After combination the final result would have the following z indexes [21, 22, 23, 24, 25], i.e. centered around 23.

+    This function (`requestType`) is used:
+    - page is loaded
+    - z index is searched